Randy Orton: World Heavyweight Champion (2004–2005)

-After losing the Intercontinental Championship, Orton became the number one contender for the World Heavyweight Championship after winning a 20-man battle royal on July 26.
-At SummerSlam, Orton defeated Chris Benoit for the championship, thus becoming the youngest world champion in WWE history at the age of 24.
+After losing the Intercontinental Championship, Orton became the number one contender for the World Heavyweight Championship after winning a 20-man battle royal on the July 26 episode of Raw.
+At SummerSlam on August 15, Orton defeated Chris Benoit to win the World Heavyweight Championship, thus becoming the youngest world champion in WWE history at the age of 24.
 Benoit congratulated Orton after the match, shaking his hand for showing the ability to "be a man".
 The following night on Raw, after Orton successfully defended the title against Benoit in a rematch, Evolution threw Orton a mock celebration only to reveal that they were not pleased with his new victory.
 While Batista had Orton propped on his shoulders in elation, Triple H gave him a pleased thumbs-up and then abruptly changed it to a thumbs-down, which was followed by Batista dropping Orton to the mat.
 Triple H, Flair and Batista attacked Orton in the ring, resulting in Orton being kicked out of Evolution.
 The following week, he called out Orton and ordered him to hand over the championship, but he refused, spitting in Triple H's face and hitting him with the title belt.
 Orton's breakup with Evolution led to him turning face when he continued to feud with his former stablemates.
-A month later, Orton lost the World Heavyweight Championship to Triple H at Unforgiven after interference from Flair, Batista, and Jonathan Coachman.
+A month later, Orton lost the World Heavyweight Championship to Triple H at Unforgiven on September 12 after interference from Flair, Batista, and Jonathan Coachman.

 Seeking revenge, Orton lashed out at his former Evolution members, catching them by surprise during a show by giving them a large cake as a make-up gift, which he came out of nowhere to beat and humiliate the group.
-At Taboo Tuesday, Orton defeated Ric Flair in a steel cage match.
-After this, Orton experienced another push, becoming general manager of the Raw brand for a week following a match stipulation at Survivor Series where he picked up the win for his team by last eliminating Triple H in a four-on-four Survivor Series elimination match.
+At Taboo Tuesday on October 19, Orton defeated Ric Flair in a fan-voted steel cage match.
+After this, Orton experienced another push, becoming general manager of the Raw brand for a week following a match stipulation at Survivor Series on November 14 where he picked up the win for his team by last eliminating Triple H in a four-on-four Survivor Series elimination match.
 He continued to feud with Triple H, using his authority to place his opponents at severe disadvantages during title defenses.
-In January 2005 at New Year's Revolution, Orton participated in an Elimination Chamber match for the vacant World Heavyweight Championship, where he was the last man eliminated by Triple H after interference from Ric Flair and Batista.
-On the January 10 episode of Raw, Orton defeated Batista to earn a match against Triple H at the Royal Rumble for the World Heavyweight title, which he lost.
+On January 9, 2005 at New Year's Revolution, Orton participated in an Elimination Chamber match for the vacant World Heavyweight Championship, where he was the last man eliminated by Triple H after interference from Ric Flair and Batista.
+On the January 10 episode of Raw, Orton defeated Batista to earn a match against Triple H at the Royal Rumble on January 30 for the World Heavyweight Championship, which he lost.